OpenRailAssociation/technical-committee/project-proposals/stage-1/liblrs.md

 * high performance
 * extract geographical linestrings between two reference points

+libLRS is designed to be a comprehensive solution for managing linear referencing systems in the railway industry, providing flexibility, high performance, and ease of integration.

 ## Who are the maintainers of the project (these will be the primary contacts for the OpenRail Association)?

 loic.hamelin@sncf.fr, ext.tristram.grabener@sncf.fr, ext.louis.greiner@sncf.fr